 The curriculum has become an exciting and unique mix of traditional and innovative majors, minors and interdisciplinary programs.
 A hallmark of the Lang curriculum is integrated courses that bring different disciplines into lively, often unpredictable, conversation.
-Innovative programs like environmental studies and urban studies cross the colleges of The New School, bringing Lang students into the studios of Parsons The New School for Design and vice versa.
-The legacy of Eugene Lang College The New School for Liberal Arts gives the promise of its future as The New School as a whole leads the way to the higher education of the future.
+Innovative programs like environmental studies and urban studies cross the colleges of The New School, bringing Lang students into the studios of Parsons School of Design and vice versa.
+The legacy of Eugene Lang College of Liberal Arts gives the promise of its future as The New School as a whole leads the way to the higher education of the future.